canonical/ubuntu-pro-client/dev-docs/howtoguides/how_to_release_a_new_version_of_ua.md

     a.
 Ask the assigned ubuntu-advantage-tools reviewer/sponsor from Server team for a review of your MPs (If you don't know who that is, ask in ~Server).
 Include a link to the MP into ubuntu/devel and to the SRU bug.

     b.
-If they request changes, create a PR into the release branch on github and ask UAClient team for review.
+If they request changes, create a PR into the release branch on github and ask Pro Client team for review.
 After that is merged, cherry-pick the commit into your `upload-<this-version>-<devel-release>` branch and push to launchpad.
 Then notify the Server Team member that you have addressed their requests.
       * Some issues may just be filed for addressing in the future if they are not urgent or pertinent to this release.
       * Unless the changes are very minor, or only testing related, you should upload a new release candidate version to `ppa:ua-client/staging` as descibed in I.3.
       * After the release is finished, any commits that were merged directly into the release branch in this way should be brought back into `main` via a single PR.